 The end of Takeshi's Castle

-As soon as the final battle is over, fireworks explode over Takeshi Castle as if to praise the winning side.
+Once the final battle is over, fireworks explode over Takeshi Castle as if to praise the winning side.

 The different Gymkhana Games